orzanai/FLO_CRM_Analytics/README.md

 ## Acknowledgements

 This project completed as a part of Miuul Data Science & Machine Learning Bootcamp.
-Dataset provided by Miuul and private.
+Dataset were provided by Miuul and private.